Published:

 Alternative to invoice financing: Revenue-based financing

-At Choco Up, we offer revenue-based financing (RBF) to fast-growing companies with a simple fee structure and flexible repayment.
+At Choco Up, we also offer revenue-based financing (RBF) to fast-growing companies with a simple fee structure and flexible repayment.

 In revenue-based financing, funding is advanced in a lump sum.
 Unlike loans, which require periodic repayment in fixed sums, RBF funding plus a small flat fee is paid back through a percentage of your company’s monthly revenue.